 More Side Dishes For Thanksgiving

-These cheesy Brussels sprouts would be a great side for Thanksgiving.
+These cheesy Brussels sprouts are a great side for Thanksgiving.
 Looking for more great recipes for that special day?
 I’ve got you covered!

 - Hasselback Sweet Potatoes